 In a large bowl, stir together all dry ingredients.
 Once combined, make a ‘well’ in the dry mixture, which essentially means pulling back all the dry ingredients to make a definite hole in the bowl.
 From there add all the wet ingredients into the hole and stir wet and dry together.

-Begin to kneed the mixture together until you’ve made a big ball of dough.
+Begin to knead the mixture together until you’ve made a big ball of dough.

 Lightly spread flour over a counter or other flat surface and roll the dough out until it’s roughly an inch thick.